-the visa applicant DC Complete Questions 2 and 3 and Part B and then complete and sign the Declaration at Part E completing the form on behalf Complete Questions 2 and 3 and Part C and then complete and sign the Declaration at Part E of the visa applicant a competent person Complete Questions 2 and 3 and Part D and then complete and sign the Declaration at Part E
+- the partner of the person alleged to have committed the family violence and you are alleging: - family violence against yourself Complete Questions 2 and 3 and Part B and then complete and sign the Declaration at Part E - family violence against another person Occupiente Questions 2 and 3 and Part C and then complete and sign the Declaration at Part E - a competent person Declaration at Part E and 3 and Part D and then complete and sign the Declaration at Part E

-Note: Visa applicants and competent persons must complete separate forms.
+Note: The partner of the person alleged to have committed the family violence and competent persons must complete separate forms.

-2 Give the following details about the person or people who claim to have suffered relevant domestic violence
+2 Give the following details about the person or people who claim to have suffered relevant family violence

-Family name Given names Date of birth th Relationship to the visa applicant (eg. visa applicant, dependent child, DAY MONTH YEAR family unit member)
+Family name Civan names Date of birth Relationship to the visa applicant (eg. visa applicant, dependent child,

+Family name Given names DAY MONTH YEAR family unit member)

+/ /

+/ /

+/ /

-3 Give the full name of the person who is alleged to have committed the relevant domestic violence against the person(s) named in Question 2
+3 Give the full name of the person who is alleged to have committed the relevant family violence against the person(s) named in Question 2